sramsay/temper/README.md

 ### So let me get this straight.
 You wrote over a hundred lines of code in C++ &mdash; with friggin' Boost as a dependency &mdash; to do something this stupid?

 Yes.
 Aside from the pressing need for such a thing, I also wanted to play around with [meson](https://mesonbuild.com/) and [ninja](https://ninja-build.org/).
-I'm thinking of using those on larger projects, and wanted to get my head around them on a tiny project first.
+At the time, I was thinking of using those on larger projects, and wanted to get my head around them on a tiny project first.
 They're both awesome, by the way.

 Every discussion of `boost` on the internet seems to begin with, "Well, if you're okay using boost . . ."

 I am.
 When `temper` becomes a mission-critical piece of software on the International Space Station, I will rewrite the whole thing in ANSI C.  On earth, however, `boost` is everywhere, and it makes life easier most of the time.

+Oh, and temper proved very useful when building [wwo](https://github.com/sramsay/wwo), which is a much more interesting and useful program.

 ### Couldn't you have written this in, like, one line of Ruby/Python/JavaScript with no dependencies?